 “Not as far as we knew then, anyway.”

-I wondered, and not for the last time, what would have happened if we had gone to the island with Mary the night before, in the storm, before the island was cut off from the mainland for the night by the rising tide.
+I wondered, and not for the last time, what would have happened if we had gone to the island with Mary the night before, in the storm, before the island was cut off from the mainland for the night.

-When we reached the road — the part which was under water at high tide — there was a car pulling out onto the far end, about to cross the marsh toward us.
+When we reached the road to the island — the part which was under water at high tide — there was a car pulling out onto the far end, about to cross the marsh toward us.
 Rhonda flashed her lights and ran her siren for a moment, and the car backed up to let us cross first.

 On the island side, the unpaved road split into three even more primitive roads — basically just pairs of ruts that went into the thick woods in three directions.
 I knew which one she should take (I’d found out earlier), but she obviously knew also, so I didn’t mention it.

 “So,” I said as Rhonda drove slowly through the woods, “Just you?
 Seems like a minimal response to a murder.”